 When you want to end the ACCOUNT command, enter the END subcommand.
 After you enter the END subcommand you receive the READY message.
 You can then enter any command you choose.
-Glossary character-deletion character: A character within a line of terminal input specifying that the immediately preceding character is to be deleted from the line.

 The following are definitions of words and phrases which are unique to this publication.
 For words and phrases which are in general use in IBM publications, refer to IBM Data Processing Glossary, GC20-1699.